ansys/scade-guitools/doc/source/user-guide/index.rst

 The page base classes define ``add_xxx`` methods to build controls in a simpler way.

-For example, the following that adds a :class:`StaticEdit <ansys.scade.guitools.control.StaticEdit>` control in a dialog:
+For example, the following method that adds a :class:`StaticEdit <ansys.scade.guitools.control.StaticEdit>` control in a dialog:

 .. code-block:: python